martinboers/plcnext-book/src/ch00-00-introduction.md

 ## Versions

 PLCnext Control firmware is generally released quarterly.
-The firmware release strategy and release dates are listed on the [PLCnext Community website][release-strategy].
+The firmware release strategy and release dates are listed in the [PLCnext Info Center][release-strategy].

 This book will be kept up to date with the latest version of PLCnext runtime firmware.
 As soon as a new version of PLCnext firmware is released, the book source code will be tagged with the version number of the firmware that has just been superseded.